leonjza/port-jump/README.md

 ### docker

 It's possible to run `port-jump` using Docker.
-However, its going to require the `--privileged` flag which is generally discoured.
+It’s going to require the `--privileged` flag which is generally discouraged.
 However, assuming you trust this code and understand what that flag means, you could get a docker container up and running with:

 ```console
 # build the container with